siddharthshah3030/QR_based_CMS-Incubation/README.md

 # Incubation Centre

-a giant content management system based on QR scanning and QR transactions
+A giant content management system based on QR scanning and QR transactions Project made in Codeutsava-2019 hackathon

-use used_ID : nvrgup , password: jervismk2
+Use used_ID : nvrgup , password: jervismk2

 ### innovative feature
-making every query and transaction confirmation by QR
+Making every query and transaction confirmation by QR
 ### Problem:
 To digitalize the management of large incubation center by proposing a giant CMS with lot’s of features to keep track  of everything and making queries and work easier